Once you've grappled with your feelings, the next challenge is managing your anger by following these steps:

 What might you decide to accomplish by expressing your anger?
 There are a number of possibilities:

-• You might try to repair hurt feelings by confiding your vulnerability to the person who hurt you.
+You might seek revenge for the hurt you feel.
+You might try to repair hurt feelings by confiding your vulnerability to the person who hurt you.
 Here you hope you'll receive an apology, an admission of the other person's vulnerability, or a similar gratifying response.
+You might remove an obstacle to effective communication by "clearing the air."
+You might seek a specific remedy to a particular, identifiable harm.
+You might look for ways to prevent similar anger-provoking events from occurring in the future.

-• Of course, all but the first of the above goals are productive.
+Of course, all but the first of the above goals are productive.
 While the desire for revenge is a natural impulse, it is extremely counterproductive, escalating conflict, fear, defensiveness, and anger, and posing serious problems for effective resolution.

 Express your anger in the right words to the right person at the right time.
 Schedule a meeting soon, but not too soon, to discuss the matter with the appropriate person.
 Remember your goal: What do you want to accomplish?
 Decide what you want to say.
 For example, "I am angry with you because [REASON].
 I think the underlying cause of my anger is [CAUSE].
 What I want [or need] now is [WANT OR NEED]."
 Be honest.
 Be reasonable.
 Keep the message brief, straight, and simple.